Bryant’s Stomach Bitters

 Provenance: Ferdinand Meyer V Collection

-The initial bottle was a tall cone form that must have been hard to ship and display.
+The initial Bryant’s Stomach Bitters bottle was a tall cone form that must have been hard to ship and display.
 Bryant followed that with a lady’s leg form.
-The bottles were manufactured in the east from about 1857 to 1865 and were distributed out west during the years 1857-1859.
-The firm of William Newell & Co, an early San Francisco wholesale liquor house, were the agents for Bryant’s Stomach Bitters on the Pacific Coast.
+The bottles were manufactured in the east from about 1857 to 1865 and were distributed out west from 1857 to 1859.
+The firm of William Newell & Co, an early San Francisco wholesale liquor house, were the agents for Bryant’s Stomach Bitters on the Pacific coast.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: